Skip to main content

 Tasks

 A Task is a single automation job.
 You describe what you want, Skyvern opens a browser and does it.
 You create tasks from the Discover page.
 Type your prompt and target URL into the input bar, pick an engine, and hit send.
-Discover page where you create one-off tasks Tasks are the right starting point for one-off automations, ad-hoc data extraction, or quickly testing whether an idea is feasible before turning it into a workflow.
-When you outgrow a single task — you need parameters, branching, loops, or to run the same flow on a schedule — graduate to a Workflow.
+Discover page where you create one-off tasks Tasks are the right starting point for one-off automations, ad-hoc data extraction, or quickly testing whether an idea is feasible before turning it into an agent.
+When you outgrow a single task — you need parameters, branching, loops, or to run the same flow on a schedule — graduate to an Agent.

 Run a task →